 I’m has been; the story of here is there

-Riel Bellow completed a residency with Aboriginal Territories in Cyberspace from September 13th to October 11th 2019.
+Riel Bellow completed a residency with the Initiative for Indigenous Futures from September 13th to October 11th 2019.

 Riel Bellow is a Métis poet, performer, scribe, and storyteller who was raised in between New Mexico and Chiapas, Mexico.
 They hold a Bachelor of Arts from Pitzer College in English and World Literature, with a minor in Photography and Gender Studies.
 Currently, they are completing a Master of Fine Arts at Bard College’s Milton Avery Graduate School.
 Their work is invested in the relationship between difference & inseparability, the act performing itself, and choreographies of becoming.

 Bellow used the residency to develop a piece entitled I’m has been; the story of here is there.

 The performance I’m has been; the story of here is there, is a canopy of voice, image, and sculpture demanding we reevaluate where and how language lives.
 The narrative envisions a futuristic island made in part by pieces of plastic, trash and other debris that, by lull of the ocean, no longer exist in the forms of modernity’s affection — have broken down, caught fire, and congealed themselves into habitable floats.
 On their shores rests a being.
 This sleeper of the island travels through space and time along the contours of the senses, and the qualities of the seasons, in order to find the story of itself.
 Navigating the myth of documentary using storytelling and sculpture, I’m has been remembers not what happened, or did not happen, but rather its potentialization, its becoming possible once again.